- Duration:

 Day 1.
 Arrival in Medellín and transfer to our hotel

-Overnight: Hotel Movich, Rio Negro
+Overnight: Hotel Movich, Rionegro, or similar

 Day 2.
-Las Margaritas Reserve
+El Toche Natural Reserve

 Day 3.
-Transfer to Jardin de Antioquia
+Transfer to Jardín de Antioquia

-Overnight: Casa Passiflora Boutique Hotel, Jardin
+Overnight: Casa Passiflora Boutique Hotel, Jardín, or similar

 Day 4.
 ProAves Yellow-eared Parrot Reserve

-We will have a predawn start to explore the ProAves Yellow-eared Parrot Reserve in search of the extremely localized and rare Yellow-eared Parrot.
+We will have a predawn start to explore the ProAves Yellow-eared Parrot Reserve in search of the highly localized and rare Yellow-eared Parrot.
 We will arrive at dawn, and with a spotting scope, we will scan all nearby wax palms and known nest cavities to hopefully obtain views of this special parrot.
-Other birds in these cloud forest mountains include Chami Antpitta, Tanager Finch, Purplish-mantled Tanager, Chestnut-breasted Chlorophonia, Plushcap, Ocellated Tapaculo, Barred Fruiteater, Black-capped Tyrannulet, Chestnut-naped Antpitta, Tourmaline Sunangel, Tyrian Metaltail, Black-collared Jay, Golden-headed Quetzal, Chestnut-breasted Wren, and Flammulated Treehunter.
+Other birds in these cloud forest mountains include Chami Antpitta, Tanager Finch, Purplish-mantled Tanager, Chestnut-breasted Chlorophonia, Plushcap, Ocellated Tapaculo, Barred Fruiteater, Black-capped Tyrannulet, Chestnut-naped Antpitta, Tourmaline Sunangel, Tyrian Metaltail, Black-collared Jay, Golden-headed Quetzal, Northern Chestnut-breasted Wren, and Flammulated Treehunter.
 If we are very lucky, we could find the elusive and seldom-seen Tawny-breasted Tinamou or even Highland Tinamou; both occur in the area, but the chances for sightings are slim.
 In the lower-lying areas we will check for Chestnut-crested Cotinga.

-Overnight: Casa Passiflora Boutique Hotel, Jardin
+Overnight: Casa Passiflora Boutique Hotel, Jardín, or similar

 Day 5.
 Bolombolo birding and transfer to Medellín